majesticio/llm_eval_suite/README.md

 pipenv shell
 ```

+You need to have [Ollama](https://github.com/ollama/ollama) running on your machine or on a remote server.

 ### **2. Running Evaluations**

 To evaluate a model on multiple datasets, you can use the `main.py` script.